Veneration of the dead: Indonesia

 In Indonesia ancestor worship has been a tradition of some of the indigenous people.
 Podom of the Toba Batak, Waruga of the Minahasans and the coffins of the Karo people (Indonesia) are a few examples of the forms the veneration takes.

 Japan

 Before the introduction of Buddhism to Japan, ancestor worship and funerary rites were not common, especially for non-elites.
 In the Heian Period, abandonment was a common method of disposing of the dead.
-Following the advent of Buddhism, rituals were sometimes performed at the gravesite after burial or cremation.
+Following the advent of Buddhism, rituals began to be performed at the gravesite after burial or cremation, due to Confucian influence, and remain common to the current day.